-The Casket segment is a leading manufacturer and distributor of caskets and other funeral home products in North America.
-The segment produces and markets metal and wood caskets.
-The Casket segment also manufactures and distributes cremation caskets.
-Caskets can be customized with many different options such as color, interior design, handles and trim in order to accommodate specific religious, ethnic or other personal preferences.
-The segment also markets other funeral home products such as urns, jewelry, stationery and other funeral home products and supplies.
+The Funeral Home Products segment is a leading manufacturer and distributor of caskets and other funeral home products in North America.
+The segment produces and markets metal, wood and cremation caskets.
+Caskets are offered in a variety of colors, interior designs, handles and trim in order to accommodate specific religious, ethnic or other personal preferences.
+The segment also markets other funeral home products such as urns, jewelry, stationery and other funeral home products.
 The segment offers individually personalized caskets and urns through the Company-owned distribution network.

 Metal caskets are made from various gauges of cold-rolled steel, stainless steel, copper and bronze.
 Metal caskets are generally categorized by whether the casket is non-gasketed or gasketed, and by material (i.e., bronze, copper, or steel) and in the case of steel, by the gauge (thickness) of the metal.
+Wood caskets are manufactured from nine different species of wood, as well as from veneer.
+The species of wood used are poplar, pine, ash, oak, pecan, maple, cherry, walnut and mahogany.
+The Funeral Home Products segment is a leading manufacturer of all-wood constructed caskets, which are manufactured using pegged and dowelled construction, and include no metal parts.
+All-wood constructed caskets are preferred by certain religious groups.
 Cremation caskets are made primarily from wood or cardboard covered with cloth or veneer.
 These caskets appeal primarily to cremation consumers, the environmentally concerned, and value buyers.

-The segment's wood caskets are manufactured from nine different species of wood, as well as from veneer.
-The species of wood used are poplar, pine, ash, oak, pecan, maple, cherry, walnut and mahogany.
-The Casket segment is a leading manufacturer of all-wood constructed caskets, which are manufactured using pegged and dowelled construction, and include no metal parts.
-All-wood constructed caskets are preferred by certain religious groups.

-The segment also produces casket components.
-Casket components include stamped metal parts, metal locking mechanisms for gasketed metal caskets, adjustable beds, interior panels and plastic ornamental hardware for the exterior of the casket.
+The Funeral Home Products segment also produces casket components.
+Casket components include stamped metal parts, metal locking mechanisms for gasketed metal caskets, adjustable beds and interior panels.
 Metal casket parts are produced by stamping cold-rolled steel, stainless steel, copper and bronze sheets into casket body parts.
 Locking mechanisms and adjustable beds are produced by stamping and assembling a variety of steel parts.
-Certain ornamental hardware styles are produced from injection molded plastic.
 The segment purchases from sawmills and lumber distributors various species of uncured wood, which it dries and cures.
 The cured wood is processed into casket components.